 The faceted search function allows you to narrow down search results by applying multiple filters based on faceted classifications – simplifying the process of finding your digital assets.
-Read along to figure out how to set up your facets within the Frontify Media Library.
+Read along to figure out how to set up your facets within the Frontify Libraries.

 1. Add facets

-If you have the right to edit your Media Library, you can directly add facets to the search bar on the frontend view.
+If you have the right to edit your Library, you can directly add facets to the search bar on the frontend view.
 Just switch to edit mode, click on the filter drop-down (left from the search bar) > add facet.
-You can then add facets based on the metadata, and tags you defined, or other predefined attributes like the orientation of the picture, and the file type.

 2. Edit facets